-Description: Utilization of an outside firm to perform flight track analysis of radar data on a temporal sampling basis
+Description: Utilization of an outside firm to perform noise monitoring and flight track analysis of radar data on a temporal sampling basis

-Relationship to Previous NCP: This was a measure contained in the FAA's 2008 ROA, Noise and Monitoring Review Element, Measure #09.
+Relationship to Previous NCP: This was a measure contained in the FAA's 2008 ROA, Monitoring and Review Elements, Measure #09.
+This measure has been updated to include noise monitoring in addition to the previously included measure for flight track monitoring.
+Currently, the City is only pursuing acquisition of a flight track monitoring system.

 Anticipated Effect on Land Use Compatibility: This measure does not directly improve land use compatibility.
-It does provide the City with the ability to monitor aircraft flight tracks and associated noise events.
+It does provide the City and the communities with the ability to monitor aircraft flight tracks and associated noise events.